niilante/FFCK/docs/FAQ/FAQ.md

 * Window resizing [problems](https://bugzilla.mozilla.org/show_bug.cgi?id=1494212) (_by design_)
 * .. there are other [bugs](https://bugzilla.mozilla.org/show_bug.cgi?id=1235231), [bugs](https://bugzilla.mozilla.org/show_bug.cgi?id=1449139), [bugs](https://bugzilla.mozilla.org/show_bug.cgi?id=921942) & even more [bugs](https://bugzilla.mozilla.org/show_bug.cgi?id=462743)

 What now?
 Well, since I don't think that "Resist [Fingerprinting](https://wiki.mozilla.org/Security/Fingerprinting)" (RFP) is (in his current state) useful, we use other (older) flags in order to not fully lose our privacy.
 A (_good_) VPN and the user.js is in _most_ cases enough.
-It's impossible to defeat all fingerprinting mechanism without destroying the normal "web surfing fun".
+It’s impossible to defeat all fingerprinting mechanism without destroying the normal “web surfing fun”.

 ## Why are some flags disabled when I can control them via FF "Settings"?